This program helps the elderly remain living at home or in the homes of friends or family members.

 The objective of this program is two-fold.
 Lawmakers’ intention was to provide residents with an option about their long-term care.
 Additionally, by preventing the placement of frail individuals in nursing homes, the state saves significant financial resources as the burden of caring for these individuals is shifted onto family caregivers.
 Despite this, many families and care recipients still prefer this model, as it allows program participants to age in their homes or the homes of family members.

 The Frail Elderly Waiver is operated by the Executive Office of Elder Affairs (EOEA).
 There is a version of this program called the Community Choices Program, which provides more hours of services to those at immediate risk for nursing home placement.

 Eligibility for this waiver depends on the age, location, functional ability, and financial status of the applicants.
 Candidates must be a minimum of 60 years of age.
 However, those between the ages of 60 and 64 must be physically disabled.
 All applicants must require the level of care provided in nursing homes, yet they should be willing to receive the care at home.
 The cost to provide that care cannot exceed what it would cost in a nursing home.

 To be eligible for the HCBS Waiver, persons must be financially qualified for MassHealth Medicaid.
-The 2020 income limit is $2,349 per month for an individual.
+The 2022 income limit is $2,523 per month for an individual.
 The income of married couples with both spouses as applicants is considered separately.
-This means each spouse is allowed up to $2,349 / month in income.
-When only one spouse of a married couple is an applicant, the non-applicant spouse is able to receive an income allowance from the applicant spouse.
-This is intended to ensure the non-applicant has enough monthly income to support him / herself.
-As of 2020, depending on the non-applicant’s financial circumstances, as much as $3,216 / month can be transferred from the applicant to the non-applicant.
+This means each spouse is allowed up to $2,523 / month in income.
+Unlike other states, when only one spouse of a married couple is an applicant, the non-applicant spouse is able to retain all of their monthly income.